Projul vs Buildertrend

 The Price Increase Problem

 This works because Buildertrend does not offer a bulk data export tool.
 Leaving means manually downloading years of project data.
-That gives them leverage to raise prices, because the switching cost is painful.
+That gives them negotiating power at renewal, because the switching cost is painful enough that most contractors absorb the increase.

 Projul does not do this.
 Your rate stays your rate.